MrAliSalehi/CreateILWithCSharp/README.md

 ` <PackageReference Include="Microsoft.CodeAnalysis.CSharp" Version="4.2.0" />`

-IF your Wish To Call IL Directly , Take a Look At This [Class](https://github.com/MrAliSalehi/CreateILWithCSharp/blob/master/DirectIlCall.cs) :
+IF your Wish To Call IL Directly, Take a Look At This [Class](https://github.com/MrAliSalehi/CreateILWithCSharp/blob/master/DirectIlCall.cs):